Ronnie Edwards (footballer): Southampton

 On 3 July 2024, Edwards joined Premier League club Southampton on a four-year contract for a reported £3 million.
 He made his debut for the club on 28 August 2024 in a 5–3 away victory against Cardiff City in the EFL Cup.
 On 4 December 2024, Edwards made his Premier League debut in a 5–1 home defeat against Chelsea after he replaced James Bree in the 78th minute.

 Queens Park Rangers (loan)

 On 1 January 2025, Edwards joined Championship club Queens Park Rangers on loan for the remainder of the 2024–25 season.
 He made his first appearance for the club in a 2–1 victory against Luton Town on 6 January 2025 after replacing Jonathan Varane in the 61st minute.
 On 14 February 2025, Edwards scored his first goal for the club in a 4–0 victory against Derby County.

+Queens Park Rangers

+On 9 January 2026, Edwards joined Queens Park Rangers permanently for an undisclosed fee.

 International career

 Edwards was called up to a training camp with the England U19 national team in May 2021.
 In October 2021, he was called up to the full U19 squad for the friendly Marbella Cup tournament and made his debut during a 3–1 defeat against France.

 On 17 June 2022, Edwards was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
 He started in the final as England won the tournament with a 3–1 extra time victory over Israel on 1 July 2022.

 On 21 September 2022, Edwards made his England U20 debut during a 3–0 victory over Chile at the Pinatar Arena.
 On 10 May 2023, Edwards was included in the England squad for the 2023 FIFA U-20 World Cup.
 He started all four of their games at the tournament including the round of sixteen defeat against Italy.

 On 21 March 2025, Edwards made his England U21 debut during a 5–3 defeat to France in Lorient.
 He was included in the England squad for the 2025 UEFA European Under-21 Championship.
 Edwards was an unused substitute in the final as England defeated Germany to win the tournament.